 Unexpected events could be anything, from a washing machine breaking to a death in the family.
 Whatever the event, something happening suddenly can throw your money plans off balance.
 If something unexpected has happened in your life, or you just want to be ready for things you can't predict, this page will help you find the answer.

 Benefits might be your main source of income, or they might be a boost to the income you get elsewhere.
 It's important to know what benefits you're entitled to, as well as how to apply for and access them, so that you can be sure you're making the most of the money available to you.

 Knowing more about banking is a really important step towards taking better care of your money.
 This page will give you some advice about banking both online and offline.

 The way you shop can make a big difference to the amount of money you have left over at the end of the month.
 This page will tell you about deals and discounts you could get online, as well as changes you could make in how you shop to save money!

 Whether it's saving for a big holiday, buying a house, or making sure you have money put aside for the unexpected, saving money is a great thing to do.
 This page will give you information about different ways you could save your money effectively.

 Money and work

-When you start working, it's easy to get confused with all of the numbers on your payslip.
-This section contains information that will be useful for anyone wanting to learn more about tax, NI contributions, self emplyment and more.
+When you start working, it's easy to get confused with all of the information on your payslip.
+This section contains information that will be useful for anyone wanting to learn more about tax, NI contributions, self employment and more.